Residents and non-residents

 SPIRIT Slovenia – Information point for foreign investors

-The public agency SPIRIT Slovenia regularly updates the overview of all current calls for tenders in Slovenia, for which any company registered in Slovenia may apply irrespective of its ownership structure.
-The list of calls for tenders with basic information in the English language is available at the website http://www.investslovenia.org/business-environment/incentives/.
+The public agency SPIRIT Slovenia regularly updates its overview of all current calls for tenders in Slovenia, for which any company registered in Slovenia may apply irrespective of its ownership structure.
+The list of calls for tenders with basic information in the English language is available at the website www.sloveniabusiness.eu.

-Financial incentives for investment are regulated by the Investment Promotion Act (ZSinv) of 2018.
-Incentives may be granted in the forms of grants, loans, guarantees or subsidised interest rates, or as the purchase of property of the local community at a below-market price.
+Financial incentives for investment are regulated by the Investment Promotion Act.
+Incentives may be granted in the form of grants, loans, guarantees or subsidised interest rates, or by way of the purchase of property of the local community at a below-market price.

 Conditions for granting incentives